-Does the Marketing Funnel Hold up Against Today’s Digital Buyer’s Journey?
+The Marketing Funnel & Today’s Digital Buyer’s Journey

 In the last six months, thousands of users’ clickstream data were compiled and analyzed by Google and Verto Analytics.
 The key finding?
 No two customer journeys are alike.

 The common thread between today’s customers is that, unlike in the funnel model, their digital buyer’s journey will “widen and narrow” multiple times throughout the digital buying process.
 The path that users take to collect research via repeat search engine queries, YouTube reviews and product comparisons is no longer linear.